rodrigueg/rodrigueg.github.io/content/about.md

 Hi there!
 I am Rodrigue Govan, I'm french, and currently living in _Nouméa_ (New Caledonia).
 I am a Doctor in Computer Science at the University of New Caledonia ([UNC](https://unc.nc)).

-I am passionate about tech, and love to experiment anything that has to do with it.
-This website is actually part of it as it is hosted on a [Raspberry Pi 5](https://www.raspberrypi.com/), using [Docker](https://www.docker.com/) engine.
-It is powered by [Hugo](https://gohugo.io/) framework with [Congo](https://jpanther.github.io/congo/) theme.

 <hr>

 # My equipment